GP principals are self-employed and are therefore not subject to the NHS Scheme nor the statutory provisions that would apply to employees.

-When employed by the practice the GP registrar entitlements will be laid down in the contract of employment, which in turn is governed by the Directions to Health Education England (GP Registrars) 2013 and the NHS Litigation Authority (GP Registrars) 2013.
+When employed by the practice the GP registrar entitlements will be laid down in the contract of employment, which in turn is governed by the Directions to Health Education England (GP registrar) 2013 and the NHS Litigation Authority (GP registrar) 2013.

 Not on the NHS scheme